Dear reader of ADxS.org, please excuse the disruption.

 The NRF2 hypothesis states that reduced NRF2 activity is associated with depression and is increased by antidepressant treatment.

-Most hypotheses depict a disruption of the HPA axis.
+Most hypotheses depict a disorder of the HPA axis.

 Other causes of depression can be found at Corvell.76